 Aged 50 to 74

-For most women between 50 and 74, you should get a breast screen every two years.
+For most, if you are between 50 and 74 you should get a breast screen every two years.

 If you have a higher risk of developing breast cancer, you may be asked to screen every year.

 Aged between 40 and 50 or over 75